‘Tis the season for holiday gift exchanges!

 It's a fun way to do a gift exchange and the joy is more about the process and less about the gifts themselves.

-But regardless of how you may do gifts with your friends and family, you might be looking for a good Christmas gift idea that costs less than $25?
+But regardless of how you may do gifts with your friends and family (if you are more of a DIY fam, here are some good DIY gift ideas!), you might be looking for a good Christmas gift idea that costs less than $25?

 (heck, you can use these gifts anytime, nothing holiday or Christmas-y about them!)

 Here is a laundry list of ideas for your next gift exchange with links to Amazon, so you don't even have to leave your house!

 Dryer balls by themselves can be a practical and useful gift.
 But when you consider in the fact that there are some really cute dryer balls out there, they make for the perfect gift.
 Gift a set of puffer fish or cactus dryer balls to anyone that loves soft laundry.